Disclaimer: This post contains affiliate links which we may make commission from. As always, we only recommend places and products we love!

 Cost: Free to visit

-Bentonville Town Square
+Visit & Shop the Charming Bentonville Town Square

-They also have a terrific Farmer’s Market on Saturdays from 8:30am-1pm and another local block party event called First Friday during the first Friday of every month in the summertime.
+Downtown Bentonville has a terrific Farmer’s Market on Saturdays from 8:30am-1pm and another local block party event called First Friday during the first Friday of every month in the summertime.
 While you’re visiting the square make sure you pop over to 21c Museum Hotel Bentonville to view their free art gallery that has rotating exhibits.

 A few of our favorite places in downtown Bentonville include: